A methodology for building AI agents

 | Worktree | Isolated git branch | Code changes without conflicts |

-Orchestration follows four phases: Research (parallel, read-only) → Synthesis (coordinator merges) → Implementation (serial, single agent writes) → Verification (parallel, tests and reviews).
+Orchestration follows four phases: Research (parallel, read-only) → Synthesis (coordinator merges) → Implementation (serial, a single agent writes) → Verification (parallel, tests and reviews).

 Principle 6.
 Design for cost from day one

-Claude Code's system prompt is split in two by a SYSTEM_PROMPT_DYNAMIC_BOUNDARY marker:
+According to the analyses, Claude Code's system prompt is split in two by a SYSTEM_PROMPT_DYNAMIC_BOUNDARY marker:

 - Static section: tools, base rules, instructions.
 Identical for all users in an organization.
 Cacheable.